Pennif/Creative-Portfolio/README.md

 # Creative-Portfolio
 This is a showcase of my creative code projects.
-Mostly Front-End.
+Mostly Front-End work, but there are a few art pieces too.